learn-co-curriculum/nested-hashes-intro/README.md

 # Introduction to Nested Hashes

-1. Understand what a nested hash is and why we use them.
-2. Become familiar with a few situations in which you will encounter nested hashes as a developer.
+## Overview

+We'll introduce nested, or multidimensional, hashes and explain how they're useful in programming.

+## Objectives

+1. Describe how nested hashes can store complex associations of data.
+2. Give examples of real-world situations that can require nested hashes.
-3. Become familiar with the structure of a nested hash.
+3. Describe the structure of a nested hash.
+4. Retrieve data from a nested hash.

 ## Introduction: Why Use Nested Hashes

-Nested hashes are used to store complex collections of data.

 So far, we've seen hashes that store values in associated keys.
 In the hashes we've built up until now, each key points to a single value.
 Hashes are so useful, however, because they can be multi-dimensional, or nested.
 A key in a hash can point to a value that is a *collection of objects*, i.e. an array or even another hash.